Guide to Portland Park Party Planning

 The first thing to check when you start planning your Portland park party is if the site you want is available.
 The Portland Parks & Rec website has an online reservation tool that can be used for both parks and other venues owned by the department.
 In addition to being able to see what parks and venues are available, you’ll be able to access tools like maps, venue descriptions, and maximum capacities.
 With Portland’s vast inventory of parks and venues, you should be able to find a location that fits your party, even if your primary choice isn’t available.
 As always, the earlier you start planning your event, the more options you will have.

-There are a several different park fees that you should know going into the planning process.
+There are several different park fees that you should know going into the planning process.
 Parks are expensive to maintain, and there is additional liability the city takes on by letting you host a party at a Portland Park.
 The fees can vary by park location and what type of event you are hosting, but here is the basic rundown:

 - Park Site Reservation Fee: Starts at $21 for simple parties (like a birthday party) but can go much higher depending on the park and amount of space being requested

-- $100 Special Use Fee: If you are planning on your party being more than a simple barbecue, you can count on a special use fee.
+- $100 Special Use Fee: If you are planning on your party is more than a simple barbecue, you can count on a special use fee.
 This is a fee that they will charge you for pretty much anything beyond the simplest of parties.

 - $176 Inflatable Usage Fee: If you are planning on having an inflatable or bounce house at your event, be prepared to pay the City of Portland $176 for each inflatable you have at the park.
 This can get pretty pricey depending on how many inflatables you have, so make sure you prepare your event budget accordingly.